Signs of ADHD Burnout in New Mothers

 • Time blindness

 One mom described walking into the kitchen only for her thought to vanish instantly.
-A simple visual checklist reduced cognitive load and gave her a sense of control.
+A simple visual checklist reduced mental load and gave her a sense of control.

 Brain Fog, Dissociation, and Feeling “Blank”